esnext/es6-module-transpiler/README.md

 You can use this library to pre-transpiler your browser code or your node packages, but when developing a node package this can be painful.
-To make testing your packages easier you can configure node-module-transpiler to auto-transpile your JavaScript or CoffeeScript modules on the fly:
+To make testing your packages easier you can configure es6-module-transpiler to auto-transpile your JavaScript or CoffeeScript modules on the fly:

 ```javascript